I’m studying pilates teacher training and before I’ve even completed my first online unit I’ve started thinking about fitness marketing.

-Pilates and yoga are sometimes considered hand in hand, but ideologically are quite different.
-Yoga is considered a moving meditation, and the aim of the practice is to achieve stillness of the body and mind, eventually.
+Pilates and yoga are sometimes considered interchangeable, but ideologically are quite different.
+Yoga is a moving meditation, and the aim of the practice is to achieve stillness of the body and mind.
 Pilates is about mindful movement for the healing or prevention of injuries – many dancers become instructors after personally experiencing the benefits of the practice.

-The different ‘sports’ appeal to different people, and for me pilates has a consistently hands-on approach and specificity of movement that works for me.
-However I do find yoga appealing because of its link to mindfulness, and I often enjoy yoga classes with a spiritual component.
-I could see myself eventually studying yoga as well.
+The different ‘sports’ appeal to different people, and pilates has a consistently hands-on approach and specificity of movement that works for me.
+Pilates also hasn’t suffered from the severe devaluing of its market that yoga has experienced.

 The devaluing of the yoga market